idugeni/idugeni/README.md

-# 👋 Hi, I’m @eliyantosarage-dev
+# 👋 Hi, I’m @eliyantosarage

 ## About Me
 - 👀 I’m interested in web development, machine learning, and open-source projects.
 - 🌱 I’m currently learning advanced JavaScript frameworks, Python for data science, and cloud computing.
 - 💞️ I’m looking to collaborate on innovative web applications, data-driven projects, and community-driven open-source software.
-- 📫 How to reach me: officialelsa21@gmail.com or connect with me on [Instagram](https://www.instagram.com/eliyantosarage_/).
+- 📫 How to reach me: officialelsa21@gmail.com or connect with me on <a href="https://www.instagram.com/eliyantosarage_/" style="text-decoration: none;">Instagram</a>.
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I love hiking and have climbed several mountains across Indonesia.